 Opportunity or Threat: receiving refugees in Europe

 As part of their involvement in exploring the legal implications of the Compacts, the Queen Mary team will organize a PROTECT Expert Forum in Geneva in November 2020.
-The forum, which is titled Opportunity or Threat: receiving refugees in Europe and the effects of the Global Compacts on Refugees and Migrants, will address how the Compacts will impact the current refugee protection system, particularly within the EU, by looking to the legal nature of the Compacts’ references to pre-existing obligations of states towards asylum seekers, migrants, and refugees, as well as the impact of some states’ refusals to sign the Compacts.
+The forum will address how the Global Compacts will impact the current refugee protection system, particularly within the EU, by looking to the legal nature of the Compacts’ references to pre-existing obligations of states towards asylum seekers, migrants, and refugees, as well as the impact of some states’ refusals to sign the Compacts.

 Meet Kathryn Allinson

 Kathryn Allinson is a Ph.D. candidate in the Department of Law at the Queen Mary University of London.
 Her doctoral thesis, “Establishing responsibility for causing displacement: An inquiry into the role of ‘Displacing Third States”, addresses two key questions.
 Firstly, the scope of the international legal prohibition on causing displacement and its application to non-territorial States.
 Secondly, how the frameworks for establishing state responsibility can apply to these States when they have caused or contributed to cause, displacement.
 Allinson is also a Teaching Associate at Bristol University Law School, the Managing Editor of The International Community Law Review, and a Research Affiliate of the Refugee Law Initiative.